Ai-tensa/GUSUQ-WebUI/readme.md

     .\{venv_name}\Scripts\activate # Activate the virtual environment (Windows)
     ```
 3. Install the required dependencies:
     1. Install pytorch and nunchaku according to your CUDA version and Python version from [pytorch.org](https://pytorch.org/get-started/locally/) and [nunchaku releases](https://github.com/nunchaku-tech/nunchaku).
+    Since these packages depend on your system configuration deeply, please check and select the appropriate versions in their official websites.
     I tested pytorch 2.8.0 and nunchaku 1.0.2, but you can try other versions as well.

         Note:
         If you use Linux/WSL, python 3.12 and CUDA 12.8, you can use `requirements.txt` with just uncomment (skip this step).